dhagmann/deliberation-assets/projects/weinstein_listening/intro_no_training.md

 #### Steps:

-1. Write a short reflection on a prompt we will give you.
+1. Answer survey questions.
-2. Discuss the prompt with a partner.
+2. Discuss a prompt with a partner.
 3. Answer survey questions.

 ---